 - Alameda County Community Food Bank distributes 380,000 meals a week through its network of 275 nonprofit agencies throughout Alameda County. - Alameda County First Five supports the comprehensive development of children from 0 to 5.
 Passed by voters in 1998, Proposition 10 added fifty cents to cigarettes to fund early childhood care for Alameda County children, otherwise known as First 5 Alameda County. - Alameda County Public Health Department provides health assessments, disease prevention, community outreach, policy development, education, and access to quality medical and health care services. - Alameda County Social Services Agency is responsible for promoting the economic social well-being of residents and families in Alameda County. - EASTBAY Works is a public workforce development network of job centers, economic developers, support service providers and educational entities.
-The network and its partners provide benefits and services to employers, job seekers and youth, aged 16-24 at no cost. - Alameda County Workforce Investment Board ensures that Alameda County's workforce development system benefits employers and job seekers through quality jobs, high skills, and high wages. - Oakland Workforce Investment Board oversees the implementation of Oakland's Federal workforce training and employment program. - Oakland Fund for Children and Youth (OFCY) was established in 1996 as a voter approved program to support direct services to youth under 21 years old. - Oakland Head Start focuses on early child development, fostering social skills and school readiness for low-income families. - Oakland's Office of Park and Recreation aims to encourage educational excellence through recreational experiences. - Oakland Unite is a Violence Prevention initiative approved by Oakland voters in 2004, to fund violence prevention programs, additional police officers, and fire services for the City of Oakland. - Tri-Valley Anti-Poverty Collaborative supports a community where struggling residents across the region can achieve a basic standard of living in housing, health care, nourishment, education and sustainable financial resources.
+The network and its partners provide benefits and services to employers, job seekers and youth, aged 16-24 at no cost. - Alameda County Workforce Investment Board ensures that Alameda County's workforce development system benefits employers and job seekers through quality jobs, high skills, and high wages. - Oakland Workforce Investment Board oversees the implementation of Oakland's Federal workforce training and employment program. - Oakland Fund for Children and Youth (OFCY) was established in 1996 as a voter approved program to support direct services to youth under 21 years old. - Oakland Head Start focuses on early child development, fostering social skills and school readiness for low-income families. - Oakland Unite is a Violence Prevention initiative approved by Oakland voters in 2004, to fund violence prevention programs, additional police officers, and fire services for the City of Oakland. - Tri-Valley Anti-Poverty Collaborative supports a community where struggling residents across the region can achieve a basic standard of living in housing, health care, nourishment, education and sustainable financial resources. - Oakland Thrives mission is to make Oakland's children, families, and communities the healthiest in the nation.